 - You’ve been ignoring God.
-Perhaps you haven’t really given a lot of thought to what God thinks about your life.
+Your ears are plugged, where God is concerned.
 You like your autonomy, you know where you’re going in life, and you haven’t taken the time to glance up at God to see if he approves.

 - You’ve detached yourself from God.
-You don’t really want to hear from God or know what he thinks.
-You hate feeling guilty, and that’s how God makes you feel.
-You’re happier without God, and you’re strong enough to not need him as a crutch.
+You’re happier without God.
+And you’re strong enough to not need him as a crutch.

 - You’ve rejected God.
-Maybe you don’t really like what you’ve heard about God.
-You see him as restrictive and demanding.
-Or you wonder how he could let terrible things happen.
+From where you sit, God seems restrictive and demanding.
 So you’ve put God on mute and blocked his opinions from your feed.

 - You’re rebelling against God.
-Perhaps you’ve decided to take a break from God and do things your way.
-You know that God disapproves of your choices and lifestyle, but you’ve decided that you don’t care.
+You know he disapproves of your choices and lifestyle, but you’ve decided you don’t care.
 You don’t need God or want him interfering.